kata198/AdvancedHTMLParser/README.rst

 * If the error happens when printing/writing to stdout ( default behaviour for apache / mod\_python is to open stdout with the ANSI/ASCII encoding ), ensure your streams are, in fact, set to utf\-8.

 	* Set the environment variable PYTHONIOENCODING to "utf\-8" before python is launched.
-In Apache, you can add the line "SetEnv PYTHONIOENCODING utf\-8" to achieve this.
+In Apache, you can add the line "SetEnv PYTHONIOENCODING utf\-8" to your httpd.conf in order to achieve this.

 * Ensure that the data you are passing to AdvancedHTMLParser has the correct encoding (matching the "encoding" parameter).